slsweat/terminal/serverlogs.md

 	head
-Leave this part off for the entire file material obtained from the following site:
+Leave this part off for the entire file

+Material obtained from the following site:

 	http://www.linuxjournal.com/article/7396

+	and the cheat sheet from learn code the hard way